JohnathanOneal/CSC-125-03/README.md

 - Cover material from previous weeks
 - Focus on conceptual understanding and code reading
-- Designed to ensure students are engaging with distance education materials appropriately
+- Designed to ensure students are engaging with distance education materials appropriately and completeing the homework .
+These are designed not to be challeneging ifyou complete all the materials and homework for the previous week
 - **Lowest two quiz scores will be dropped**
-- No make-up quizzes except for documented emergencies
+- No make-up quizzes except for excused absences

 **Midterm Exam (20%):**
 - Covers material from Weeks 1-9
 - Monday, November 3rd, 2025 (tentative) during regular class time
-- Mix of multiple choice, short answer, and code writing
+- Mix of multiple choice, short answer, and code writing (by hand)
-- Note: Week 10 also introduces final project planning concepts

 **Final Project (20%):**
-- Comprehensive programming project combining all course concepts
+- Overarching programming project combining all course concepts
 - Includes planning documentation and working code
-- Project proposal due Week 11
-- Technical design due Week 13
+- Technical design due Week 12
 - Final project due Week 15

 ## Detailed Course Schedule